chanzuckerberg/single-cell/design-documents/0006-collection-revisions/readme.md

 ![database schema](./imgs/database_schema.png)

-An additional column called _original_uuid_ will be added to the dataset table.
+An additional column called *original_uuid* will be added to the dataset table.
 This column will be used when a revision is created to track the original row.

 The additional column _published_ will determine if a dataset was ever published.
 Datasets that have previously been published will show up in the public view of the collection even if the data set has been deleted.

 ### API Changes

 #### GET /dp/v1/collections/{collection_uuid}

 Will be updated to return a boolean name _modified_ when the collection is a revision.
 Modified indicates that the collection revision has been modified from the original.
 This flag will unlock the “Publish Collection” button.

 ##### Determine Modified

 The modified flag returned in the response indicates that a change has occurred between the original collection and the revision.
-Using the time difference between _update_at_ and _created_at_ columns we can determine if any changes have been made in all tables related to the collection.
+Using the time difference between *update_at* and *created_at* columns we can determine if any changes have been made in all tables related to the collection.
 They will not be equal if a change has been made.

 #### POST /dp/v1/collections/{collection_uuid}

  Will be used to start a collection revision.
 The revision will be returned in the response, which is a copy of the rows related to a published collection.

 #### POST /dp/v1/collections/{collection_uuid}/upload-links

 Will be updated to use the _data_uuid_ field in the body, and check if the dataset has been published.
 If the dataset has been published before then the dataset is uploaded using the revision dataset UUID.

 #### POST /dp/v1/collections/{collection_uuid}/publish

 Will need to be updated to replace a published dataset with a revision.
 See the section on Publishing below.

 ### Frontend URL Changes

 #### /collections/{collection_uuid}/private

 Will be used to access a revision if one exists.

 ### Backend Changes

 * Tombstoning will need to have an option to not delete the artifacts in S3.
 * Function to clone a collection and all of its linked resources will need to be written.
 * Need logic to determine if a collection is a revision.
 * Need logic to determine if a dataset is a refresh dataset or a new dataset.
 * Function for publishing a collection will need to update to support the steps outlined above.

 ### Revision Data Flow

 #### Create

 To perform a revision (see image 1), the owner of a collection navigates their “My Collections” page and selects “Start Revision” next to the public collection they would like to revise.

 ![Image 1](./imgs/figma_1.png)
 [Image 1](https://www.figma.com/file/jZzZF9oO0YRMxmVRDxDHp3/Public-Revisions?node-id=441%3A151)

-This sends a request to _POST /dp/v1/collections/{collection_uuid}_.
+This sends a request to *POST /dp/v1/collections/{collection_uuid}*.
 This endpoint creates a copy of the collection in the database and that is private.
 All of the genesets and datasets associated with the collection are also duplicated.
-The UUIDs of the published rows are copied into the _original_uuid_ field of the copied row.
+The UUIDs of the published rows are copied into the *original_uuid* field of the copied row.

 The duplication will be a tricky area to get right especially in linking together all of the datasets and genesets based on their _original_uuids_.

 New datasets are uploaded using the _POST /dp/v1/collections/{collection_uuid}/upload-link_ endpoint.

 #### Read

 A user can view their revision (see image 1) by navigating to their “My Collections” page and selecting continue.
 This sends a request to _GET /dp/v1/collections/{collection_uuid}?visibility=PRIVATE_.
 The frontend knows that this is a revision because there will also be a collection with the same UUID that has visibility equal to PUBLIC.

 ![Image 2](./imgs/figma_2.png)
 [Image 2](https://www.figma.com/file/jZzZF9oO0YRMxmVRDxDHp3/Public-Revisions?node-id=441%3A151)

 The revision page(see image 2) will display the state of the current revision.
 If no changes have been made then the “Publish Changes” button will be disabled.
 Whether a change has been made will be added in the response of a _GET /dp/v1/collections/{collection_uuid}?visibility=PRIVATE _request.

 The datasets and genesets can be accessed the same way using the new UUID generated for the duplicated row.

 To download a dataset in a revision you would use the _POST /dp/v1/datasets/{dataset_uuid}_ endpoint using the dataset UUID in the revision.

 Say a dataset in a revision was shadowing a published dataset, the user would read the refreshed dataset using the dataset UUID in the revision.
 Once the revision is published the same dataset would be accessed using the original published datasets UUID.
-All of this UUID swapping will be hidden in the frontend by only showing the user the _original_uuid_ for a revision.
+All of this UUID swapping will be hidden in the frontend by only showing the user the *original_uuid* for a revision.

 The current state of a dataset in a revision is shown using the tags “Deleted”, “Updated”, “New” (see image 3).

 * **Deleted** indicates a published dataset that has been tombstoned.
-This is determined by checking if that dataset is a _tombstone_ and is _published. _
+This is determined by checking if that dataset is a _tombstone_ and is *published*.
 * **Updated** indicates that the dataset was refreshed.
-This is determined by checking if the dataset has _original_uuid** **_and is not _published._
+This is determined by checking if the dataset has *original_uuid* and is not *published*.
 * **New** indicated the dataset has been added during this revision.
-This is determined by checking if the dataset has no _original_uuid** **_and is not _published._
+This is determined by checking if the dataset has no *original_uuid* and is not *published*.

 ![Image 3](./imgs/figma_3.png)
 [Image 3](https://www.figma.com/file/jZzZF9oO0YRMxmVRDxDHp3/Public-Revisions?node-id=441%3A151)

 #### Update